Chairman of the Board of Management, Daimler AG & Head of Mercedes-Benz Cars

 Samuel Sternberg, PhD, runs a research laboratory at Columbia University, where he is an assistant professor in the Department of Biochemistry and Molecular Biophysics.
 He received his B.A. from Columbia University in 2007, graduating summa cum laude, and his PhD in Chemistry from the University of California, Berkeley.
 He earned graduate student fellowships from the National Science Foundation and the Department of Defense.
 Sam's research focuses on RNA-guided bacterial immune systems (CRISPR-Cas) and on the development of these systems for genome engineering.
 In addition to publishing his work in leading scientific journals, he recently co-authored a popular science trade book together with Jennifer Doudna, a leading figure in the "CRISPR revolution".
 Entitled A Crack in Creation, their book is about the discovery, development, and applications of gene-editing technology.
 It has been published in over a dozen foreign languages, including German (Eingriff in die Evolution), and was a finalist for the Los Angeles Times Book Prize.

-16 years old, Canadian, and striving to develop the future of technology.
-Shalev Lifshitz is one of the world’s youngest AI researchers and entrepreneurs.
-He has spoken at various conferences inspiring many to explore and think about the future of AI as well as what questions we need to ask in order to be prepared for human-level artificial intelligence.
-Shalev is conducting research at the University of Waterloo to further the community's efforts towards reaching Artificial General Intelligence and has developed a new Artificial Neural Network that aims to behave more like the human brain.
-Additionally, he is working at SickKids Hospital in Toronto creating a computer vision system to expedite diagnostic and drug discovery processes.
-His goal is to spark the next wave of human innovation and help humanity reach a new evolutionary step.
+16 years old, Canadian, and striving to develop the future of technology: Shalev Lifshitz is one of the world’s youngest AI researchers and entrepreneurs.
+Through his work, he inspires others to explore the future of AI, as well as think about the questions we need to ask to be prepared for human-level artificial intelligence.
+Shalev is conducting research at the University of Waterloo to further the community's efforts toward reaching Artificial General Intelligence and is developing new Artificial Neural Networks to behave more like the human brain.
+In addition, Shalev is working on solutions for some of Canada’s top hospitals.
+At SickKids Hospital in Toronto, he’s creating a computer vision system to expedite diagnostic and drug discovery processes.
+He’s also working with St. Joeseph’s Hospital, where he created a remote system that will assist stay-at-home patients and caregivers while gathering metrics that allow for better care.
+His goal is to spark the next wave of human innovation and help humanity reach a new evolutionary level.

 Disclaimer: The views of me Convention speakers do not necessarily reflect the opinions of either Mercedes-Benz and/or SXSW.